VasudhaJha/VasudhaJha/README.md

 ## 🌟 About Me

-I love solving problems at the intersection of software development and cloud infrastructure.
 My journey started as a full-stack developer, building web and mobile applications, but I found myself drawn to automation, cloud scalability, and making deployments smoother.
 That led me to DevOps and Cloud Engineering, where I now focus on building reliable infrastructure, optimizing workflows, and automating deployments.

 Right now, I’m hands-on with AWS, Terraform, CI/CD pipelines, Docker and Ansible, working on projects that deepen my understanding of cloud automation and scalable infrastructure.
 I have found that the best way to learn is by building real things, debugging, and iterating along the way.